zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_04_en-US_GAUGE_UNIFICATION.md

 ### 4.1 The Core Insight

-The Standard Model treats the vacuum as a passive background — empty space with quantum fluctuations but no macroscopic structure.
+The Standard Model treats the vacuum as a passive background, empty space with quantum fluctuations but no macroscopic structure.

 RTM proposes: The vacuum has topological structure characterized by the alpha-exponent, and this structure couples to gauge fields.